 Benefits and Stipends

 Stipends are paid according to National Institutes of Health Training Grant Guidelines, which during the past several years have allowed for substantial increments.
-Stipends for the 2016–2017 fellows are as follows:

 As UT Southwestern employees, fellows will be provided health care benefits, which include medical, dental, and vision plans based on their need for coverage of themselves and eligible family members.

-Fellows are allowed two weeks of paid vacation per year of fellowship training.
+Fellows are allowed three weeks of paid vacation per year of fellowship training.
 Additional leave (e.g., pregnancy, illness, family issues) is at the discretion of the Program Director; however, trainees must complete 33 months of training during the course of three years.
 When leave is in excess of three months, the trainee will be required by ACGME guidelines to extend the training period in order to complete 33 months of training.

 “Compensatory time” is earned for fellows required to work on University holidays and may be used for additional paid leave.